OISF/suricata/doc/userguide/upgrade.rst

 - Default value for ``stream.reassembly.depth`` when the value is not specified in suricata.yaml is now 1 MiB instead of 0/unlimited.
 - LLMNR protocol parser, logger and sticky buffers are implemented.
+- ``pgsql`` is no longer enabled by default.
+Previously, if the ``app-layer.protocols.pgsql`` section was absent from suricata.yaml, the parser would be enabled.
+It's now disabled by default.
+Simply enabling its EVE output will no longer suffice, either.

 Logging Changes
 ~~~~~~~~~~~~~~~